Skip to main content

 TRANSMISSION

 HIV is transmitted most commonly in the United States through sexual behaviors and sharing of needles, syringes, or equipment used to prepare drugs for injection.
-Only certain body fluids—blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids, and breast milk—from a person who is infected can transmit HIV.
+Only certain body fluids (blood, semen, preseminal fluid, rectal fluids, vaginal fluids, and breast milk) from a person who is infected can transmit HIV.
 These fluids must come in contact with a mucous membrane or damaged tissue or be directly injected into the bloodstream for transmission to occur.

 For healthcare workers, the risk of occupational exposure is very low.
 The main risk is from being stuck with an HIV-contaminated needle or other sharp object.
 This risk, however, is small and estimated to be less than 1%.
 HIV contamination has also been reported by healthcare workers from body fluid splashes to the eye, the risk of which is near zero.
-Only 58 cases of confirmed occupational HIV transmission to healthcare personnel and an additional 150 possible transmissions have been reported in the United States.

 POSTEXPOSURE MANAGEMENT